HamzaBoukraa/learning-object-service/db-interactor/README.md

 `error`|`string`|exists only if an error occurred

 #### Errors
-- TODO: I'm not certain of error behavior here.
-Must be tested thoroughly.
-It SHOULD error if `outcome` isn't an outcome database id, or if `mapping` isn't one of that outcome's mappings.
+- If `outcome` is not an outcome database id.
+Perhaps it was deleted by another request?
+- If `mapping` is not in that outcome's mappings list.
+Perhaps it was deleted or unmapped by another request?

 ### `/deleteUser`
 Request | []() | []()